jbboin/fisher_vector_aggregation_3d/README.md

 ### POSE

-Run this step if you want to evaluate Fisher vector aggregation under the POSE condition.
+Run this step if you want to evaluate Fisher vector aggregation under the POSE condition on the Sculptures dataset.

 The following script will run the structure-from-motion reconstruction on all objects using Bundler.